 Boswellia Side Effects

-Boswellia, as great as it is, can cause certain side effects that may put people off from consuming it.
-Most of them are annoying, but there are rare cases where medical intervention is needed.
+Boswellia, as great as it is, can cause certain adverse effects, most of which are mild.
+While most side effects are simply annoying, there are rare cases where medical intervention is needed.
 Here are some of them:

 - Heartburn